mussindasrepo/VEmapANN/README.md

 This is a project I have worked on over the past year that has gone through several iterations and changes.
 The goal of the project is to create a model that is able to accurately infer volumetric efficiency values by using data gained through ECU logs.

+VE values are used to determine how much of a cylinder is filled with air under certain conditions (e.g. load, RPM).
+On boosted cars, this value can go above 100% due to the air pressure caused by a turbo or supercharger.
+For an ECU (Engine Control Unit) determining VE values across various engine load and RPM scenarios is critical to be able to keep a healthy air to fuel ratio.

 This model cannot 100% accurately demonstrate how a neural network deployed by car manufacturers would react on potential changes in readout data, as the models, frameworks and techniques they are using are generally opaque.
 It still serves as an interesting demonstration and could help draw conclusions on how neural networks in ECU's work.